ercjns/jn2024/shirts.markdown

 ## T-Shirt | $20
 ![Event T-Shirt](/assets/img/TShirtTransparent.png){:style="max-width:300px;"}

-This is a standard cotton t-shirt.
-Unisex: S-2XL
+This is a standard cotton t-shirt, base color is Navy.
+Unisex sizes: S-2XL available.
+(The picture color is a bit off, but the t-shirt is true Navy.)